 Lagos has not been alone.
 Suleija, a town near the capital city Abuja hundreds of kilometres away, suffered its own flooding challenge in early July.
 Heavy rains washed houses away and caused others to collapse, trapping occupants.
 Thirteen people were reported to have died.

-The two primary factors of flooding in Nigeria are climate change and poor urban planning.
 Some of the worst flooding in recent memory happened five years ago in March 2012 when 32 of Nigeria’s 36 states were affected, 24 severely.
 More than 360 people were killed and almost two million people were displaced.

 The seriousness of the flooding was attributed to a combination of two events: very heavy local rainfall and the release of excess water from the Lagdo Dam in nearby Cameroon.